-The Pure element of the course aims to develop and extend the algebra and trigonometry you meet at GCSE and to introduce new topics such as calculus and functions.
+The Pure element of the course aims to develop and extends the algebra and trigonometry you meet at GCSE and to introduce new topics such as calculus and functions.
 In statistics, the emphasis will be on interpretation and the ability to use calculator technology rather than tedious pencil and paper calculations.
 You will also be expected to become familiar with a large data set and investigate it, via, for example, a spreadsheet.
 Mechanics will cover kinematics (how things move) and forces (why things move), and further stresses the importance of mathematical modelling.
-The mechanics element of the course may well have some overlap with Physics, but no knowledge of Physics will be assumed.
+The mechanics element of the course may well have some overlap with Physics, but no knowledge of Physics will be assumed and the jokes will be different.